-- 1 A student completing the Bachelor of Business and Bachelor of Science as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 90 points and A student completing this conjoint programme is not required to take BUSS701 or BUSS702. - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 45 points from papers listed in the Bachelor of Business Table and - (b) Bachelor of Science at least 225 points - (i) a major: at least 225 points from one of the majors identified in the Bachelor of Science Regulations with at least 75 points at level 6 or above and at least 45 points at level 7 - Health Protection major is not available as part of this conjoint programme.
+- 1 A student completing the Bachelor of Business and Bachelor of Science as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 90 points\ and \ A student completing this conjoint programme is not required to take BUSS720 or BUSS721. - a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from papers listed in the Bachelor of Business Table and - (b) Bachelor of Science at least 225 points - a major: at least 225 points from one of the majors\ identified in the Bachelor of Science Regulations with at least 75 points at level 6 or above and at least 45 points at level 7

+\ The Health Protection and Geoscience majors are not available as part of this conjoint programme.

-- (c) Common Papers 60 points at level 7 - (i) 60 points Cooperative Education SCIE702. - 2 A student is required to address both their Bachelor of Business major and Bachelor of Science major in Cooperative Education SCIE702 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.
+- and - (c) Common Papers 60 points at level 7 - (i) 60 points Cooperative Education SCIE702. - 2 A student is required to address both their Bachelor of Business major and Bachelor of Science major in Cooperative Education SCIE702 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Business Regulations (page 419) and Bachelor of Science Regulations (page 509).
+Refer to the Bachelor of Business Regulations (page 446) and Bachelor of Science Regulations (page 540).

-BACHELOR OF BUSINESS AND BACHELOR OF SPORT AND RECREATION (BBus/BSR)
+BACHELOR OF BUSINESS AND BACHELOR OF SPORT AND RECREATION (BBus/BSR) CONJOINT PROGRAMME OF STUDY REGULATIONS